SecureSense: Defending Adversarial Attack for Secure Device-Free Human Activity Recognition: Conclusion

-\begin{IEEEbiography}[{ }]{Jianfei Yang} received the B.Eng. and Ph.D. from the School of Data and Computer Science, Sun Yat-sen University in 2016, and Nanyang Technological University (NTU), Singapore in 2021.
-He ever worked as a senior research engineer at BEARS, UC Berkeley.
-His research interests include deep transfer learning with applications in Internet of Things and computer vision.
-He won many AI and data challenges in the visual and interdisciplinary fields, such as Microsoft Beauty of Programming 2016, ACM ICMI EmotiW-18 and IEEE CVPR-19 UG2+ challenge.
-Currently, he is a Presidential Postdoctoral Research Fellow and an independent PI at NTU. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Han Zou} received the B.Eng.
+\begin{IEEEbiography}[{ }]{Han Zou} received the B.Eng.
 (First Class Honors) and Ph.D. degrees in Electrical and Electronic Engineering from the Nanyang Technological University, Singapore, in 2012 and 2016, respectively.
 He is currently a Postdoctoral Scholar with the Department of Electrical Engineering and Computer Sciences at the University of California, Berkeley, CA, USA.
 His research interests include ubiquitous computing, statistical learning, signal processing and data analytics with applications in occupancy sensing, indoor localization, smart buildings and Internet of Things. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Lihua Xie} received the B.E. and M.E. degrees in electrical engineering from Nanjing University of Science and Technology in 1983 and 1986, respectively, and the Ph.D. degree in electrical engineering from the University of Newcastle, Australia, in 1992.
 Since 1992, he has been with the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, where he is currently a professor and served as the Head of Division of Control and Instrumentation from July 2011 to June 2014.
 He held teaching appointments in the Department of Automatic Control, Nanjing University of Science and Technology from 1986 to 1989 and Changjiang Visiting Professorship with South China University of Technology from 2006 to 2011.

 Dr Xie's research interests include robust control and estimation, networked control systems, multi-agent control and unmanned systems.
 He has served as an editor of IET Book Series in Control and an Associate Editor of a number of journals including IEEE Transactions on Automatic Control, Automatica, IEEE Transactions on Control Systems Technology, and IEEE Transactions on Circuits and Systems-II.
 Dr Xie is a Fellow of Academy of Engineering Singapore, Fellow of IEEE, Fellow of IFAC, and Fellow of Chinese Automation Association. \end{IEEEbiography}